 Great clean, romantic adventure.
 Great for teen girls. 😊 You follow the story of Rapunzel and you get to watch her find her way on this fun adventure!
 So.sweet.

 We favor The Oregon Files Series with main character Juan Cabrillo.
 He may or may not have a peg leg with a secret compartment for a gun in it! :D

 And we enjoyed the first few Michael Vey Books by Richard Paul Evans as well.

 Looking to get your money under control or teach your teens that debt is NOT the way to get rich?
 If so, this is the book for your next trip.
 Dave Ramsey is known for his no-nonsense ways to help us all learn to dump our debt and gain wealth.

 Looking for a book that shares ideas of how to succeed in business and in leadership in a parable setting.
 Listen to this book!
-We *LOVE* this one!
+We *LOVE* this one and have listened to it many times!
 Our kids have even applied many of the concepts from this book.

 I have recommended this one before – but I want to say clearly the AUDIO version of this one was FANTASTIC!
 Many of the characters spoke their parts about behind the scene situations.
 It was just so fun!
 It was like you were around the campfire with them and they all shared their point of view.
 So.
 Good. 😊

 I went to a leadership conference and Alan Mulally was one of the speakers.
 What a great visionary and servant leader?!
 After hearing him speak I really wanted to know more about his journey with Ford.
 This book was longer.
 At times eye-opening and at times dry and skippable, but definitely worth the read.

 This is Luke’s favorite.
 It is a parable book as well.
 It encourages listening to mentors, seeing a need and filling a need and never giving up.
 A great story for the family.